 A: A complete list of all the incredible tiny house builders, organizations, and vendors who participate in our Tiny House Festivals can be found by following the Vendors link for each Tiny House Festival.

 Q: I have a disability.
 Is there easy access for me?

 A: Yes, there is a drop off area – and a disabled parking area for clearly identified vehicles.

 Q: What can I bring?

 A: Be sure to bring your enthusiasm and excitement.
-You might also want to bring either a lawn chair, beach blanket or beach towel.
+You might also want to bring either a lawn chair, sun screen, beach blanket or beach towel.
 Also, there will be many vendors and food concessions making their products and services available for purchase.